-Acute toxicity of the hydrolysis products TMS and DMSD resulted in a 4-hour LC{50} of 3151 ppm (11.6 mg/L) and an LD{50} of >2000 mg/kg respectively.
-For TMS, common clinical signs included effects on respiration, activity, urogenital and facial staining, increased lacrimation, partial closer of eyes, and decreased urination and defecation.
+Acute toxicity of the hydrolysis products TMS and DMSD in rats resulted in a 4-hour $LC{50}$ of 3151 ppm (11.6 mg/L) and an $LD{50}$ of >2000 mg/kg respectively.
+For TMS, common clinical signs included effects on respiration, activity, urogenital and facial staining, increased lacrimation, partial closure of eyes, and decreased urination and defecation.
 Necropsy findings included discoloration of the lungs, kidney, adrenal gland, liver, spleen and urinary bladder, distension of the urinary bladder, and clear fluid in uterus.
 For DMSD, clinical signs included impaired equilibrium, hypoactivity, and decreased respiration.
 There were no remarkable findings at necropsy.
 These sponsored chlorosilanes are corrosive and highly irritating to the skin, eyes and respiratory tract; these effects are likely due to the rapid production of HCl following hydrolysis.
 Similar effects are seen following exposure to HCl.
-The hydrolysis product, TMS, is non-irritating to the skin and slightly irritating to the eyes.
-No data are available on the sensitisation potential of the alkyl chlorosilanes or their hydrolysis products.
+The hydrolysis product, TMS, was non-irritating to the skin and slightly irritating to the eyes of rabbits.
+No data were available on the sensitisation potential of the alkyl chlorosilanes or their hydrolysis products.

-Repeated dose toxicity data for these chlorosilanes are not available.
-Based on their rapid hydrolysis, data from the primary hydrolysis products are used to fill the repeated dose toxicity endpoint.
+Repeated dose toxicity data for these chlorosilanes were not available.
+Based on their rapid hydrolysis, data from the primary hydrolysis products were used to fill the repeated dose toxicity endpoint.
 In 90-day inhalation studies in rats and mice exposed to 0, 0.015, 0.030 or 0.075 mg/L HCl, local effects of irritation were observed at 0.015 mg/L and above.
 The NOAEL for systemic toxicity for HCl, excluding the local effects of irritation, has been determined to be 0.030 mg/L for rats and mice based on decreased body weight gain (mice; male rats) and decreased liver weights (male mice).
-In a combined inhalation repeated-dose/ reproductive/developmental toxicity screening test in rats exposed to 0.22, 1.10 or 2.20 mg/L/day hydrolysis product, TMS, there were no treatment-related effects observed up to 2.2 mg/L/day.
+In a combined inhalation repeated-dose/reproductive/developmental toxicity screening test in rats exposed to 0.22, 1.10 or 2.20 mg/L/day hydrolysis product, TMS, there were no treatment-related effects observed up to 2.2 mg/L/day.
 The NOAEL for inhalation systemic toxicity of TMS was 2.20 mg/L (highest concentration tested).
-In a combined oral gavage repeated-dose/reproductive/developmental toxicity screening test in rats treated with 0, 80, 250 or 750 mg/kg-bw/day hydrolysis product, TMS, liver effects (increased relative liver weights of 21% in females and histopathological changes) and clinical signs of toxicity (staggering gait) were observed at 750 mg/kg-bw/day.
-Liver weights were increased by 17% in females at 250 mg/kg-bw/day.
+In a combined oral gavage repeated-dose/reproductive/developmental toxicity screening test in rats treated with 0, 80, 250 or 750 mg/kg-bw/day hydrolysis product, TMS, liver effects (increased relative liver weights of 17-21% in females and histopathological changes) and clinical signs of toxicity (staggering gait) were observed at 750 mg/kgbw/day.
 The NOAEL for oral systemic toxicity of TMS was 250 mg/kg-bw/day.
 In a combined oral gavage repeated-dose/reproductive/developmental toxicity screening test in rats treated with 0, 50, 250 or 500 mg/kg-bw/day hydrolysis product, DMSD, clinical signs of toxicity included abdominal, urogenital and muzzle soiling in males at 250 and 500 mg/kg-bw/day and muzzle soiling in females at 500 mg/kg-bw/day.
-Based on liver porphyria in male rats and liver vacuolation in toxicity group female rats at 500 mg/kg-bw/day, the NOAEL for oral systemic toxicity of DMSD was 250 mg/kg-bw/day.
+Based on liver porphyria in male rats and liver vacuolation in female rats at 500 mg/kg-bw/day, the NOAEL for oral systemic toxicity of DMSD was 250 mg/kg-bw/day.